mautic/mautic-documentation/pages/12.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 Important: Make sure in your App, that the above HTTP request is using a cookie (if possible, re-use the cookie from the mautic.addcontact POST request prior) AND that you reuse this cookie from one request to the next.
 This is how Mautic (and other tracking software) knows that it's really the same user.
 If you can't do this, you may run into the (unlikely but possible) case where you have multiple contacts from the same IP address and Mautic will merge them all into a single contact as it can't tell who is who without a cookie.

-### Google Analytics and Facebook Pixel tracking support
+### Google Analytics, Google Tag Manager and Facebook Pixel tracking support

 Mautic supports contact tracking using Google Analytics and the Facebook pixel.
 Go to Mautic Configuration > Tracking Settings and set up:

 - [Google Analytics ID][Google Analytics ID]
+- [Google Tag Manager][Google Tag Manager]
 - [Facebook Pixel ID][Facebook Pixel ID]

 Tracking codes support also [Google Analytics USERID][Google Analytics USERID] and [Facebook Pixel Advanced Matching][Facebook Pixel Advanced Matching].